Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics: Syntactic Cut-elimination

 \end{flushleft} \begin{flushleft}

 \end{flushleft}

 This concludes the proof of the cut-elimination theorem. \end{proof}

-Although we have syntactic cut-elimination for the intuitionistic systems, it is not clear how to prove such a theorem for the G\"odel-Dummett calculi as the $\lin$ rule appears to resist permutations with $\cut$.
-This is in spite of the fact that $\cut$ is admissible in each of these systems by the cut-free completeness theorem (\thm~\ref{thm:cut-free-comp}).
+Although we have syntactic cut-elimination for the intuitionistic systems, it is not clear how to prove such a theorem for the G\"odel-Dummett calculi.
+One issue is that the $\lin$ rule appears to resist permutations with $\cut$.
+This is in spite of the fact that $\cut$ is not required for completeness in each of these systems by the cut-free completeness theorem (\thm~\ref{thm:cut-free-comp}).
 As a case in point, let us consider the case where $\cut$ is applied between $\lin$ and a unary rule $(r)$ from one of our nested calculi, as shown below: \begin{flushleft}

 \end{flushleft} \begin{flushright} \AxiomC{$\ns'$} \RightLabel{$(r)$} \UnaryInfC{$\Sigma\{[\nsb, \phi^{\inp}]_{v},[\nsc]_{u}\}_{w}$} \AxiomC{$\prf$} \RightLabel{$\cut$} \BinaryInfC{$\Sigma\{[\nsb]_{v},[\nsc]_{u}\}_{w}$} \DisplayProof \end{flushright}